About My Father: Production

 On April 26, 2018, it was announced that Sebastian Maniscalco was set to star in an untitled film for Lionsgate, inspired by his life, with Austen Earl attached to co-write the screenplay alongside Maniscalco.
 There were no further developments until May 12, 2021, when it was announced that Laura Terruso was set to direct the film and Robert De Niro was cast in a lead role.
 De Niro actually met Maniscalco's father, for research on playing him.
 American Pies Chris and Paul Weitz were attached to produce the film alongside Andrew Miano for their production company Depth of Field.
 In September 2021, Leslie Bibb and Kim Cattrall joined the lead cast.
 In November 2021, Brett Dier, Anders Holm, and David Rasche joined the cast.
+The film was co-financed by Media Capital Technologies.

 Principal photography began on September 21, 2021, in Mobile, Alabama, and lasted for one month.

 Release

 The film was released by Lionsgate on May 26, 2023.

 About My Father was released for digital platforms on June 16, 2023, followed by a Blu-ray and DVD release on August 1, 2023.